StarExec/StarExec/command/README.txt

 REQUIRED: "id" "from"
 OPTIONAL: None

 -- removesubspace -Removes a subspace from a given space. "id" is the subspace ID.
+If "deleteprims" is present,
+				   all solvers, benchmarks, and jobs present in the space hierarchy rooted at the given space that you have permission to delete will be deleted.
 REQUIRED: "id" "from"
-OPTIONAL: None
+OPTIONAL: "deleteprims"
+EXAMPLE: 'removesubspace id=10 from=4 deleteprims='

 -- removeuser -Removes a user from a given space. "id" is the user ID.
 REQUIRED: "id" "from"